apache/apisix/docs/en/latest/wasm.md

 APISIX supports Wasm plugins written with [Proxy Wasm SDK](https://github.com/proxy-wasm/spec#sdks).

-This plugin requires APISIX to run on [APISIX-Base](./FAQ.md#how-do-i-build-the-apisix-base-environment), and is under construction.
 Currently, only a few APIs are implemented.
 Please follow [wasm-nginx-module](https://github.com/api7/wasm-nginx-module) to know the progress.

 ## Programming model